woodrush/lambda-8cc/README.md

 Now that is a lot of memory!
 To compile programs that require a huge RAM, you can extend your swap region without changing the partition settings by using a swap file.
-If you run Linux and have any storage device such as a HDD or USB drive, you can use that storage to easily and dynamically extend your swap region using `mkswap` and `swapon`.
+If you run Linux and have any free storage or a USB drive, you can use that storage to easily and dynamically extend your swap region using `mkswap` and `swapon`.
-The stats on this table are ran with an extended swap region this way.
+The stats on this table are run with an extended swap region this way.
 Instructions are explained in this [askubuntu thread](https://askubuntu.com/questions/178712/how-to-increase-swap-space).

 Note that these are the compilation times - the running times for the compiled x86 binary are instantaneous.
-This even holds when compiling to lambda calculus terms.
+This even holds when compiling C to lambda calculus terms.
 Compiled lambda terms also run instantaneously and only use a few gigabytes of memory when run on a lambda calculus interpreter.

 The compilations for these stats were run on an Ubuntu 22.04.1 machine with 48 GB RAM, 16GB SSD swap (default partition), and 274GB (256GiB) HDD swap (dynamically added with `mkswap` and `swapon`).
 The running time shown here is the wall clock running time including memory operations.
-For swap-heavy programs, the running time could be decreased by using a RAM/storage with a faster I/O speed.
+For swap-heavy programs, the running time could be decreased by using a device with a faster I/O speed.

 The stats were measured by running